Start9Labs/hello-world-startos/README.md

 cd embassy-os/appmgr/
 cargo install --path=. --features=portable && cd ~/
 ```
-Now you ar ready to build your first EmbassyOS service
+Now you are ready to build your first EmbassyOS service

 ## Cloning